 Next gift: manicures.
 Wendy and Alissa took the tram to town for R&R to get their nails done.
-Assad and I shot to the market and enjoyed some coconut drinks ourselves.
+Assad and I shot to the market and enjoyed some coconut drinks and wine ourselves, there I found a cool wine opener and I decided to buy it.
 What a joy for all of us!
 We returned home and got ready to go to the party.

 Consisting of approximately 25 guests, Alissa’s 29th birthday party was the most multicultural experience of my life.
 We were the only ones from America and there were only a few native Australians.
 Friends from Syria, Pakistan, Russia, Saudi Arabia, the UK, and (of course) us from America gathered to celebrate Alissa’s golden birthday.

 The party was hosted by Alissa and Assad’s dear friends, Lauren and Isabelle.
 Alissa and Assad met through them, and many of the people who attended were friends through Lauren and Isabelle.
 Their courtyard was large enough for a wonderful table of burgers (made by Wendy) and delicacies.
 Alissa brought her Hershey’s chocolates to share and they were a huge hit (they aren’t easily available here in Australia).
 Gift opening brought Alissa many surprises, but the dearest was a collection to help Alissa replace her bike that was stolen a few weeks ago.
 I think she has enough to buy a much nicer bike than what she started with!